What Causes A Dishwasher To Smell

 Standing water inside the dishwasher is another common cause of odors.
 If the dishwasher doesn't drain properly, water can remain in the bottom of the appliance, creating a breeding ground for bacteria and mold.
 This standing water often contains food particles and other debris, which further contribute to the unpleasant smell.

 Several factors can cause poor drainage, including a clogged drain hose, a malfunctioning drain pump, or a blocked air gap.
-Addressing the drainage issue promptly is essential to prevent odors and potential damage to your dishwasher.
+Still, addressing the drainage issue promptly is essential to prevent odors and potential damage to your dishwasher.
 Regular inspection and cleaning of the drain components can help maintain proper drainage and keep your dishwasher smelling fresh.

 Mineral Buildup